 I met the Newark-based artist Nell Painter a decade ago at the Rhode Island School of Design (RISD): I was “too young” to be teaching a graduate theory and criticism seminar and Nell was in the class, “too old” to be an art student.
 It didn’t take long to realize that she was Nell Irvin Painter, esteemed scholar of history and race, whose bestselling book The History of White People (2010) was just about to be published.
-Old in Art School (2018), Nell’s eighth book of nonfiction, is a wonderfully frank reflection on her brave years as an art student after her decades spent a prizewinning, tenured academic.
+Old in Art School (2018), Nell’s eighth book of nonfiction, is a wonderfully frank reflection on her brave years as an art student after her decades spent as a prizewinning, tenured academic.
 In 2019, her solo exhibitions “Freedom from Truth: Self-Portraits of Nell Painter” and “Odalisque Atlas: White History as Told Through Art” were mounted at Harvard.
-Earlier this summer, she published a new commissioned artist book, From Slavery to Freedom.
+Earlier this summer, she published a new commissioned artist’s book, From Slavery to Freedom.
 Curious to hear more about this book and her recent art, I reached out to Nell after so many years.
 This interview was conducted in September 2020.

-You begin From Slavery to Freedom with a text that seems to have been written and rewritten over and over: It speaks of your “hope for a lasting redress of America’s original sin of racial oppression.”
+You begin From Slavery to Freedom with a text that seems to have been written and rewritten over and over: it speaks of your “hope for a lasting redress of America’s original sin of racial oppression.”
 All of the script throughout the book has this liminal quality and I wondered if perhaps the two yous, historian/writer and artist, are collaborating?

 You are absolutely right about writing and rewriting and absolutely right about my “two yous” in collaboration while always contending over coherence.
 Historian/writer strives for discursive legibility, so that consumer takes away what producer put in.
 As a scholarly historian and even as an op-ed writer, I wanted to take my readers by the hand rhetorically, and lead them down my path, the path that I had laid out for them in words.